Alaxouche/Wunduniik/README.md

   - [Display]
     - sScreenShotBaseName=C:\Games\The Elder Scrolls - Skyrim - Special Edition\Screenshots\Screenshots -> Create a folder called `Screenshots` and replace this line         with the path leading to the new folder.
 Also you can change this using BethINI.

+#### Changing screen resolution

+It is recommended to check the ini files in Beth-Ini to make sure that your screen resolution matches what the files are set to.
+To do this, complete the following.

+1. Close Mod Organizer 2.
+2. Navigate to the tools folder and launch `BethIni`
+3. In the `Basic` section on the first page, make sure the screen resolution matches.
+4. In the `General` section, make sure the `Screenshots Directory` is set to where you want your screenshots to go.
+5. Navigate back to the basic tab.
+6. Press `Save`

+***

 #### ENB